microsoft/tyger/docs/introduction/installation.md

 This will take you through an interactive login flow similar to logging `az login`.

-Once login succeeds, you should be able to run any of the core commands, such as:
+Once logged in, you should be able to run any of the core commands, such as:

 ```bash
 tyger run list